 - Fundraising experience

-- Due to the COVID19 pandemic, this position currently is a remote (work-from-home) position.
+- Due to the COVID19 pandemic, this position currently is a hybrid position (split between working remotely, on location, and in the office in Oriskany, NY).
 A laptop and personal mobile device will be provided to support working remotely.
-The location of the position in the future will operate in a professional office environment in Oriskany, NY.

 - This role routinely uses standard office equipment such as personal computers, laptops, tablets, smart phone, photocopiers, filing cabinets and other presentation materials.
 While performing these duties, the employee is required to perform physical activities such as, but not limited to, lifting items (up to 40 pounds), bending, reaching, sitting for prolonged periods of time.
 Reasonable accommodates will be made for employees with disabilities or other needs per RFCUNY policies.